AbigalChulchill/go-datboi/README.md

-# PulseChain Node
+# Datboi Node

-The repo holds the PulseChain fork of [Go-Ethereum](https://github.com/ethereum/go-ethereum) and [Binance Smart Chain](https://github.com/binance-chain/bsc).
+The repo holds the Datboi fork of [Pulsechain](https://gitlab.com/pulsechaincom/go-pulse), [Go-Ethereum](https://github.com/ethereum/go-ethereum) and [Binance Smart Chain](https://github.com/binance-chain/bsc).
 Credit to the wealth of upstream development this project is built upon.

-PulseChain is a stateful fork of Ethereum running Proof of Staked Authority consensus system with the stated goals of increased performance and significantly reduced fees for the users of the ecosystem.
-As a stateful fork, copies of all Ethereum contracts, tokens, and user accounts at time of fork will exist in the PulseChain network.
+Datboicoin is a fork of Ethereum running Proof of Staked Authority consensus system with the stated goals of a simple parlia implementation.
 Being a fork of Go-Ethereum, many of the Go-Ethereum binaries and tools you're familiar with remain the same (geth, bootnode, puppeth, etc).

 The Proof of Staked Authority (PoSA) consensus engine developed for BSC is based on the Clique consensus engine detailed in [EIP-225](https://eips.ethereum.org/EIPS/eip-225), with validators tracking and selection being dictated by system contracts.
 Validator rotation on BSC is administered through cross-chain messages originating from Binance Chain.
-PulseChain simplifies this system by removing the dual chain complexity and by implementing validator staking and rotation as native system contracts that can be directly interacted with by the PulseChain users.
+Datboi simplifies this system by removing the dual chain complexity and by implementing validator staking and rotation as native system contracts that can be directly interacted with by the datboi users.
 Slashing logic ensures liveness, security, stability, and chain finality.

-The PulseChain network will launch with a stable set of maintained validators.
-Tech-savvy PulseChain users are encouraged to deploy new independent validators that can be voted into the network consensus by the PulseChain users, aiding in the decentralization of the network.
+The Datboi network will launch with a stable set of maintained validators.
+Tech-savvy datboi users are encouraged to deploy new independent validators that can be voted into the network consensus by the datboi users, aiding in the decentralization of the network.

 ## Key features

-### Stateful Ethereum Fork
-PulseChain brings all of the Ethereum state with it!
-As of block number _______ (TBD), Exact copies of all smart contracts, ERC-20 tokens, ERC-721 NFTs, and user accounts will exist on PulseChain.
-Because of the extent of applications and use cases deployed on the Ethereum mainnet, it's not possible to anticipate exactly how any cloned assets will be valued by the community.
-Some contracts and applications will work 100% as they do on Ethereum, other contracts such as centralized stable coins are unlikely to have the authoritative support behind them.

-Eventually the relative value of these assets will equalize though market action, but it is expected that there will be a discovery period with high volatility at launch of the network.

 ### Proof of Staked Authority
 Although Proof-of-Work (PoW) has been proven as a mechanism to implement a decentralized network, it is not practical for new or small networks and requires a large number of participants and computational waste to maintain the security.